mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/cloud-providers/configure-aws-cloud-provider-roles/index.md

 }
 ```

-Refer to the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) for creating a role for an IAM User

 In Kommander, select the Workspace associated with the credentials you are adding.

 Navigate to **Administration > Cloud Providers** and click the **Add Cloud Provider** button.